 After you have been injured in a car accident, it may seem like there is no light at the end of the tunnel, as you are unable to enjoy the things in life that you were previously able to, the medical bills pile up, and perhaps you can’t return to work.
 But there is hope.
 Our White Plains car accident lawyers have helped thousands of car accident victims recover after their lives were drastically changed in an instant.

-At Lever & Ecker, PLLC, our car accident lawyers in White Plains understand how devastating an impact a car accident can have not only on the victim, but also the victim’s family.
+At Lever & Ecker, PLLC, our car accident lawyers in White Plains understand how devastating an impact a car accident can have not only on the victim but also on the victim’s family.
 Our law firm has more than sixty years of combined legal experience helping victims recover damages for what was lost.
-Our law firm offers free consultations to discuss the facts and to answer questions.
+Our White Plains personal injury law firm offers free consultations to discuss the facts and to answer questions.
 If you or a loved one are in need of a highly reputable and experienced car accident attorney, our law offices are here to help.

 If you were injured in a collision that was caused by another driver who acted negligently, there is a good chance that you have a case.

 Negligence means that another driver failed to act in a way that a reasonably prudent person would have in the same circumstances.
 There are any number of things that could cause an accident, such as texting, eating, making an illegal turn, tailgating, or simple inattention.